Greywater System Installation: Complete Guide to Water Reuse in 2026

 Is a permit required to install a greywater system?

 It depends entirely on your state and municipality.
-States like California and Arizona allow basic laundry-to-landscape systems under 400 gallons per day without a permit, while states like Oregon and Nevada require permits for all residential greywater installations.
-Always verify with your local building department before starting any installation, as local rules can be stricter than state law.
+States like Arizona and Texas allow basic systems under 400 gallons per day without a permit, while Oregon requires permits for essentially all residential greywater installations.
+Colorado's HB24-1362 (effective January 1, 2026) now defaults to allowing greywater in new construction statewide, but many local governments have already opted out, so always verify with your local building department.

-How much does a greywater system cost to install?
+How much does a greywater system cost to install in 2026?

-Greywater system installation costs range from about $800 for a simple laundry-to-landscape setup to $20,000 or more for a fully automated, filtered system with smart controls and UV treatment.
-The average homeowner installing a mid-range pumped system can expect to spend between $2,500 and $4,500, including labor and permits.
-Many utility districts also offer rebates that can meaningfully offset these costs.
+Greywater system installation costs range from about $500 for a basic diverter setup to $20,000 or more for a fully automated, filtered system with UV treatment and smart controls.
+The average homeowner installing a mid-range system spends between $2,200 and $5,500, with $4,000 as a typical national average.
+Utility rebates from districts like Tucson Water, Santa Clara Valley Water, and Pasadena's L2L program can meaningfully reduce that out-of-pocket cost.

 Can I use greywater to water my vegetable garden?